 Volunteer

-The Armidale Volunteer Referral Service (AVRS) assists people wishing to become actively involved in their local community.
-Volunteering can provide you with valuable work experience, a chance to contribute to community life, the opportunity to meet new people and allow you to learn new skills.
+If you would like to become actively involved in your local community, the Armidale Volunteer Referral Service (AVRS) can assist you by matching your skills and interests to current volunteer roles.
+Volunteering can provide you with valuable work experience, a chance to contribute to community life, the opportunity to meet new people, and allow you to practise new skills.

 The AVRS was established in 1998 and is auspiced by Armidale Regional Council.
-Funding is provided through the Department of Family and Community Services.
+This activity is funded by The Centre for Volunteering and the Australian Government Department of Social Services.

 Find the right volunteer position for you!

-The AVRS can help you find a volunteer position that will suit your skills and interests.
-If you’re undertaking training in a community field, it’s also possible to help you find a volunteer role that will give you experience in the area you would like to work.
+The AVRS can help you find a volunteer position that will suit your skills, interests, and passions.
+If you’re undertaking training in a specific community area, it may be possible to help you find a volunteer role that will give you experience in the area you would like to work.

-Find out more about volunteering, and current available volunteering opportunities, contact:
+To find out more about volunteering and current available volunteering opportunities, contact:

 For more information on volunteering visit http://www.volunteeringaustralia.org/